INSULIN INJECTING TECHNIQUE

-Needles should be changed daily after every use.
+Needles should be changed daily.
 The needles are very thin and get blunt after one use, if blunt they can cause pain with injecting and also do not deliver insulin accurately.

 Ensure you are using your injection/s at the correct time daily.

 Long-acting insulin should be used once daily at about the same time everyday.
 Newer long-acting insulins allow for daily time flexibility.